Panama’s Special Bocas del Toro- another world

 • Hotel Room (Luxury): $200+ USD per night

 In Panama, you use USD.
 If you pay cash and get change, your change will be a mix of US and Panamanian coins.
 The Panamanian coins are useless outside Panama, so get rid of them as soon as you can.
-I used VISA everywhere with a couple of instances of waiting for the signal to connect, but no issues.
+I used VISA everywhere, with a couple of instances of waiting for the signal to connect, but there were no other issues.

 Torres de Bocas, offers a range of accommodations.
 The more isolated resorts leans towards the more upscale while accommodations in the settlements such as Bocas del Toro and Old Town on Bastimentos can be more basic.